La Gazelle (Congo–Ocean Express)

 Classes & Accommodations

-Meals: None (restaurant car available)
+Meals: None (restaurant car available on board)

 Ensuite: No

-Meals: None (restaurant car available)
+Meals: None (restaurant car available on board)

 Ensuite: No